| Munafo's Marriage Initiation Ritual |

 (This is intended to give the guests the impression that something "might" be about to happen.)

-CELEBRANT: (Enter as soon as this music begins, at whatever pace you deem appropriate, so long as you are in the center within the first 2 minutes of the music.
-Our parents will also be seated during this music.
+CELEBRANT: (Our parents and other honored guests will be seated during this music.
 You can coordinate with us to arrange which aisle(s) are used by the ushers so you don't get in each other's way.)

 (This is an "energizer" piece of music to tell the guests that the formal ceremony is starting.
 During the soft interlude, which begins about 2:30 into the piece, any special guests, such as the mother of the groom, should be escorted in.)

-The first piece of music in the ceremony is from the opening of the Disney film The Lion King.
-It is used here to symbolize three things:
+The first piece of music in the ceremony is from The Lion King.
+Here it symbolizes three things:

 Before there were people (represented by the Archetypes, to follow) there was the Earth and the animals.

 The physical circle you are sitting in is also a "circle of life", representing humanity and the community.
-In this "community" sense, the circle symbolizes peer equality (as in "round table"), and inclusion (the community surrounds the persons who are in it, such as those being married today.)
-Cultures around the world recognize that it is only within the context of a supportive community that a marriage can exist.
+In this "community" sense, the circle symbolizes peer equality (as in "round table"), and inclusion (the community surrounds the persons who are in it, including Ann and Charles.)
+Most cultures recognize that it is only within the context of a supportive community that a marriage can exist.

--- music cue: Battle of Stirling (Braveheart soundtrack) (m: James Horner) [approx. 1:30: fade out when men are in position]
+— — -- music cue: Hiryu Sandan Gaeshi (Japanese Taiko ensemble) [approx. 1:30: fade out when men are in position]

 SOUND OPERATOR: (Watch the male archetypes enter, and fade this music out after all four are standing still and facing the center of the circle.
 Then wait 15 seconds before beginning the next piece of music.)